edugonzaloalmorox/Care-homes/README.md

 ### R

 Contains scripts with different types of analysis.
+Some scripts may include updated analysis.

    - `funciones`: List of functions used for the analysis.